PlayFab/gsdk/UnrealPlugin/ThirdPersonMPSetup.md

 * Download Visual Studio.
 The [community version](https://visualstudio.microsoft.com/vs/community/) is free.
 	* Required workloads: .NET desktop development and Desktop development with C++
 * Download Unreal Engine Source Code.
-This plugin was tested on Unreal Engine 4.26.2.
 For instructions, see [Downloading Unreal Engine Source code (external)](https://docs.unrealengine.com/4.26/ProgrammingAndScripting/ProgrammingWithCPP/DownloadingSourceCode/).

 ## Instructions

 All of the necessary instructions are in the Unreal Tutorials.
 First, download Unreal Engine Source Build by following [these instructions](https://docs.unrealengine.com/4.26/ProgrammingAndScripting/ProgrammingWithCPP/DownloadingSourceCode/) from the Unreal Engine website.
-This was tested on [4.26.2](https://github.com/EpicGames/UnrealEngine/releases/tag/4.26.2-release) (Link requires permissions).

 Next, you should follow the Unreal [Third Person Template](https://docs.unrealengine.com/4.27/Resources/Templates/ThirdPerson/) tutorial.
 This covers the creation of a basic project we will use for the rest of this document.